 It is important for me to keep a journal and a running tally of my trades.
 This is so I can look at my own trading psychology, to determine if I have been sticking to my plan and if I followed good money management.

-This does not mean to beat myself up or second guess myself when I lost a trade.
+This does not mean to beat myself up or to second guess myself when I lost a trade.
 I used to do that and became scared to trade and lose money.
 I learned it is normal to lose trades and if you use good money management you will typically come out ahead.